 We use this issue tracker for bug reports and feature requests.
 Closing this issue as it’s outside that scope.

-Maintaining an open source project presents subtle interpersonal challenges.
+Maintaining an open source project presents subtle interpersonal challenges like this.
 I’m not certain I struck the perfect tone with my comment.
 But it was the right answer for me, and worth the effort to try and answer well.